Motion to Take Note

 Unsurprisingly, it is about independent schools that I would like to speak in this debate, for which we are indebted to my noble friend Lord Black of Brentwood, himself an accomplished organist and pianist who can often be found playing impromptu piano duets with musical guests at his home in Italy.
 I recall with pain that at my bleak boarding school in Suffolk long ago, I insisted on banging the piano keys so furiously that my music teacher swiftly sacked me.
 I am thus ineligible to play duets with my noble friend.

 As this debate has already frequently noted, music is one of the great strengths of the independent sector of education.
-One thousand three hundred out of a total of some 2,500 independent schools in our country come within the ambit of the Independent Schools Council.
+Some 1,300 of the total 2,500 independent schools in our country come within the ambit of the Independent Schools Council.
 In the overwhelming majority of ISC member schools, where the average school roll is only 165, life without music would be inconceivable.

 A few days ago I received the latest journal of the Independent Schools Association, featuring news of recent arts awards won by our member schools.
 Top of a considerable list came Hulme Hall Grammar School in Stockport, winners of the Incorporated Society of Musicians trust gold award.